Ayms/node-Tor/README.md

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.

+IndexedDB and File APIs are used to store and manipulate the files.

 The standalone js code is loaded using http://peersm.com/peersm or can be installed as a bookmarklet from [standalone](https://github.com/Ayms/node-Tor/tree/master/min)

 Each peer generates a public/private key and a corresponding self-signed certificate (ID certificate), its fingerprint (or ID) is the hash of the DER format of its public key.
 In what follows 'modulus' is the modulus of the public key (128 B).

+Keys are generated for each session using the WebCrypto API generateKey method with 'extractable' parameter set to false.
+In WebCrypto the keys are handled in an opaque format, you can not access them and you can not export them if extractable is false, except the public key whose extractable parameter is always true (fingerprint=exportKey(spki)+digest(), modulus: RsaKeyAlgorithm object that hangs off Key.algorithm).
+Keys do support the structured clone algorithm, so could be stored in indexedDB but, even if expensive, we generate a new pair for each session so users ID change and users can not be tracked based on their keys.

 The ORDB function consists in relaying the anonymized messages between a Peer A and a Peer B, several ORDBs can be in the path.